d2l-ai/d2l-en/chapter_linear-networks/weight-decay.md

 In practice, this might make them more robust to measurement error in a single variable.
 By contrast, $\ell_1$ penalties lead to models that concentrate weights on a small set of features by clearing the other weights to zero.
-This is called *feature selection*, which may be desirable for other reasons.
+This gives us an effective method for *feature selection*, which may be desirable for other reasons.
+For example, if our model only relies on a few features, then we may not need to collect, store, or transmit data for the other (dropped) features.

 Using the same notation in :eqref:`eq_linreg_batch_update`, the minibatch stochastic gradient descent updates